cheeriojs/cheerio/Readme.md

 This library stands on the shoulders of some incredible developers.
 A special thanks to:

-**&#8226; @FB55 for node-htmlparser2 & CSSSelect:** Felix has a knack for
+**&#8226; @fb55 for htmlparser2 & css-select:** Felix has a knack for writing
-writing speedy parsing engines.
+speedy parsing engines.
 He completely re-wrote both @tautologistic's `node-htmlparser` and @harry's `node-soupselect` from the ground up, making both of them much faster and more flexible.
 Cheerio would not be possible without his foundational work